mar3kz/HTTPS-FTP-server/SHARED-STATIC-LIBRARIES.md

   <li>Dynamic linking happens mainly with loader and it memory maps the virtual memory of the shared object to every process that is using that very library as the process's own virtual memory</li>
 </ul>

-<p>the actual linking can be done by either linker hardcoding the path for the loader to look at in the ELF file's header, or looking at environment variables, or there are some directories where the loader looks defaultly - configuration file for dynamic linker or /lib and /usr/lib</p>
+<p>the actual linking can be done by either linker hardcoding the path for the loader to look at in the ELF file's header, or looking at environment variables, or there are some directories where the loader looks defaultly - configuration file for dynamic linker or /lib and /usr/lib (/lib is for libraries that are required to run the system and /usr/lib are libraries that the user has installed and are not needed for running the system - https://unix.stackexchange.com/questions/679569/what-is-the-difference-between-lib-and-usr-lib-and-var-lib)</p>
 <p>dynamic linker = dynamic loader = library loader, BUT != kernel loader (loads executables in memory), different name because the distinction between the functions its doing was necessary</p>
 <p>https://stackoverflow.com/questions/9989298/what-is-the-difference-between-dynamic-linker-and-dynamic-loader</p>